isomerpages/nlb-biblioasia/_podcast/A Local Olympian/Transcript.md

 <p>&nbsp;</p>
 <p>Now, with my advancing years, I thought about the two previous weeks,
 Friday at 5 pm, Friday, 5 pm.
 This time it was 2 pm.
 So, I’m sort of gearing up.
 I'm having a bit of a snooze.
 I'm getting ready.
-Phonecall from the PA.
+Phone call from the PA.
 “Nick, are you.
 Are you nearby?
 Are you coming?”
 And I said, “Why, it’s 5 pm, isn’t it?”
 “No, no, this interview is 2 pm.
 How long will it take you to get down here?
 He is going to wait for you.”
 Okay, So I rush,